ABOUT ME

-I am a New York clinical psychologist specializing in attraction and relational patterns.
-I work with adults navigating dating uncertainty and relationship decision making.
+I am a New York licensed clinical psychologist who works with adults navigating dating, attraction, relationship uncertainty and difficult relational patterns.

 Many thoughtful adults experience attraction as confusing or inconsistent — strong chemistry without stability, compatibility without spark, or recurring patterns that feel difficult to shift.
-Rather than treating these experiences as isolated problems, I help clients understand the psychological systems influencing desire, connection, and relationship choices.
+Rather than treating these experiences as isolated problems, I help clients identify the deeper emotional needs, conflicts and experiences that may be shaping how they approach relationships, attractions and decision making.

-My work centers on a psychological framework for understanding how attraction, attachment and relational patterns develop so that feelings are less mysterious and decisions are more grounded.
+My work focuses on helping clients make better sense of attraction and recurring relationship patterns so that feelings become less confusing and decisions more grounded.

 TREATMENT APPROACH

-For clients navigating compulsive sexual patterns or pornography-related concerns, we work to understand the regulatory function these behaviors serve while developing greater flexibility and integration in relational life.
+For clients navigating compulsive sexual patterns or pornography-related concerns, we work to understand the regulatory function these behaviors serve while developing greater flexibility, stability and connection in relationships.
 The focus remains on understanding and stability rather than labeling.

 Training & Background

-My clinical training includes advanced study in psychodynamic psychotherapy, Internal Family Systems (IFS), and Sensorimotor Psychotherapy (Level II).
+My clinical training includes advanced clinical training in psychodynamic psychotherapy, Internal Family Systems (IFS), and Sensorimotor Psychotherapy (Level II).
 I also have specialized training in working with compulsive sexual behaviors and attraction-related distress.

 My work is structured, collaborative, and grounded in developmental and relational psychology.